ATTRIBUTES OF GOD

 “The Son is the radiance of God’s glory and the exact representation of his being, sustaining all things by his powerful word.”
 (Hebrews 1:3)

-God’s power is unlimited, demonstrated by the power released during the creation of the cosmos.
-He continues to exercise his power throughout the universe.
+Omnipotence means all powerful.
+God’s power is unlimited, demonstrated by the power released during the creation of the universe.
+He continues to exercise his power throughout the cosmos.

 “Ah, Sovereign LORD, you have made the heavens and the earth by your great power and outstretched arm.
 Nothing is too hard for you.”
 (Jer.
 32:17)

 God is not limited by or confined within the three-dimensional physical world.
 He is separate from it and so is above it and surrounds it.
+His presence permeates the universe.
 In a physical sense, he is non-dimensional.

 “…Can anyone hide in secret places so that I cannot see him?” declares the LORD.
 “Do not I fill heaven and earth?” declares the LORD.
 (Jer.
 23:24)

+Omniscience means all knowing.
 By logic, since God created everything, he knows everything and is aware of everything, past, present, and future.
+He is the source of all true knowledge.
 Wisdom is the application of knowledge, and so is a form of knowledge.
-Therefore God is also all-wise.
+Therefore, God is also all-wise.

 “Nothing in all creation is hidden from God’s sight.
 Everything is uncovered and laid bare before the eyes of him to whom we must give account.”
 (Heb.
 4:13)

 God is eternal and immortal, he is the only self-existent being.
-He is outside of time; he sees the past the present, and the future all at once.
+He is outside of time; he sees the past, the present, and the future all at once.
+He has always existed and will never cease to exist.

 “Before the mountains were born or you brought forth the earth and the world from everlasting to everlasting you are God.”
 (Ps.
 90:2)